Daniel7763/lotide/README.md

-assertArraysEqual(...): asserts that two arrays are equal assertEqual(...): checks if strings and numbers are equal assertObjects Equal(...): asserts if two objects are equal countLetters(...): count the number of letters in a string countOnly(...): return counts for a specific subset of those items eqArrays(...): compares arrays for a match eqObjects(...): compares two objects for a match findKey(...): scans an object and returns the first key for which the callback returns a truthy. findKeyByValue(...): returns a key from an object when provided with a value as an argument flatten(...): takes multiple arrays and pushes them to one array head(...): returns the first element in an array letterPositions(...): takes in a string and returns a tally of all the letters used in the string. map(...): makes a copy of an array middle(...): returns the middle most values in an array tail(...): returns all elements in an array except for the first element takeUntil(...): takes an array and loops through it until a charcter or word is found without(...): returns an array without the input values
+* assertArraysEqual(...): asserts that two arrays are equal, console log results.
+* assertEqual(...): checks if two strings are equal.
+* assertObjectsEqual(...): asserts if two objects are equal.
+* countLetters(...): count the number of letters in a string and make an object with the characters listed without spaces.
+* countOnly(...): return a number tally for a specified character.
+* eqArrays(...): compares arrays for a match. returns true or false.
+* eqObjects(...): compares two objects for a match. returns true or false.
+* findKey(...): scans an object and returns the first key for which the callback returns a truthy.
+* findKeyByValue(...): returns a key from an object when provided with a value as an argument.
+* flatten(...): takes multiple arrays and pushes them to one array.
+* head(...): returns the first element in an array.
+* letterPositions(...): takes in a string and returns that letters first position in an array.
+* map(...): makes a copy of an array.
+* middle(...): returns the middle most values in an array.
+* tail(...): returns all elements in an array except for the first element.
+* takeUntil(...): Loops through an array until a charcter or word is found.
+* without(...): returns an array without the input values.